-Many travelers to Peru will overlook the sleepy fishing town of Paracas, home of the famous Islas Ballestas, and head instead to the towering Incan ruins of Cuzco’s Machu Picchu or the breathtaking expanse of Arequipa’s Colca Canyon.
-But insiders and locals alike know that this seaside gem is teeming with more history, natural beauty, and animal life than virtually anywhere else in the country.
+Many travelers to Peru overlook the sleepy fishing town of Paracas and the nearby Islas Ballestas and head instead to the towering Incan ruins of Cuzco’s Machu Picchu or the breathtaking expanse of Arequipa’s Colca Canyon.
+But insiders and locals alike know that the Paracas District is teeming with more history, natural beauty, and animal life than virtually anywhere else in the country.

 The Islas Ballestas, or the Ballestas Islands, are often called the Poor Man’s Galápagos, and when you visit, you can see many of the creatures that inspired Darwin for far less than you can in Ecuador.

-If you’re not sold on the Islas Ballestas yet, here are seven reasons why you must put this Peruvian treasure on your bucket list.
+If you’re not sold on the Paracas District yet, here are seven reasons why you must put this Peruvian treasure on your bucket list.

 1. You Can Get Up Close And Personal With Phenomenal Marine Wildlife

 The Islas Ballestas are home to red-billed Inca terns, sea lions, and Humboldt penguins.
-To see them, hop on a boat for roughly 40 soles ($12) and set sail at 8 a.m. or 10 a.m. from the port of Paracas, right off the main street.
+To see them, take one of the tours offered from the port of Paracas, right off the main street.

 These tours pride themselves on getting as close to the wildlife as possible without disturbing the creatures in their natural habitats, so make sure that you have your camera ready to capture all of those candid snaps of snoozing sea lions or waddling Humboldt penguins.

-Keep in mind that you’ll be traveling 40 minutes out to sea in an open boat.
+Keep in mind that you’ll be traveling for quite a bit of time on the open water.
 It gets chilly out there, so bring a jacket, gloves, and a hat, as well as warm shoes.

 2. The Ancient Bluff Carvings Are Fascinating